On this page:

 When should my child get a booster dose?

 A booster dose is recommended six months (168 days) after a second dose.
-You must be at least 12 years old at the time of your appointment.
-Children aged 6 months-11 years are currently not eligible for booster doses.
+You must be at least 5 years old at the time of your appointment.
+Children aged 6 months-4 years are currently not eligible for booster doses.
+At this time, children aged 5+ are not eligible for the bivalent vaccine (which targets the Omicron BA.1 variant and the original COVID-19 strain.)

 What is a three-dose primary series for children and youth who are immunocompromised?